Paopun20/PaoPaoDataStore/docs/index.md

-# PaoPao's DataStore Module (PPDB)
+# PaoPao's DataStore Module (PPDS)

-PPDB is a high-performance Roblox DataStore wrapper that simplifies the management of persistent data with advanced caching, cross-server synchronization, and migration capabilities.
+PPDS is a high-performance Roblox DataStore wrapper that simplifies the management of persistent data with advanced caching, cross-server synchronization, and migration capabilities.
 It is designed to be robust, efficient, and developer-friendly, allowing you to focus on creating engaging gameplay experiences without worrying about the complexities of data storage.

 ## How It Works

-PPDB provides a sophisticated caching layer over Roblox DataStores with cross-server coordination.
-It loads and caches data from DataStores on each server while maintaining consistency across multiple servers through distributed locking and cache invalidation powered by **MemoryStoreService**.
+PPDS provides a sophisticated caching layer over Roblox DataStores with cross-server coordination.
+It loads and caches data from DataStores on each server while maintaining consistency across multiple servers through distributed locking and cache invalidation powered by **MemoryStoreService** and some **shit code**.

 ### Core Architecture

-**Global Shared Cache**: PPDB instances with the same name share a global cache, reducing memory usage and improving performance across your codebase.
+**Global Shared Cache**: PPDS instances with the same name share a global cache, reducing memory usage and improving performance across your codebase.

 **Cross-Server Safety**: Uses MemoryStore-based distributed locking to prevent data corruption when multiple servers access the same data simultaneously.